 A row cover makes the perfect squash vine borer treatment.
 If momma moth can’t get to your squash, zucchinis, and pumpkins to lay her eggs, she will look elsewhere.

-If you see a leaf that is limp, dry or has a hole in it, you might have vine borers.
+If you see a leaf that is limp, dry, or has a hole at the bottom of the stem, you might have vine borers.
 If the rest of the plant’s leaves are fine, break the infected leaf off at the base of its stem.
 Problem solved.

-Bonus tip #6 – Plant butternut squash and Italian tromboncinos
+#6 – Plant Butternut Squash and Italian Tromboncinos

-Zucchinis are summer squash the vine borer loves.
+Zucchinis and summer squash are the vine borer’s favorites.
 This little pest doesn’t do nearly as much damage to butternut squash.
 He just doesn’t find them attractive.
-Plant butternut squash and you likely won’t have as many vine borer problems.
+Plant butternut squash, and you likely won’t have as many vine borer problems.

 Backyard Vegetable Garden Ideas